Boiler Service Cost

 • The cost to service an oil boiler is between £90 to £125.

-Gas and electric boilers are easier to service, needing fewer specialist parts - whereas LPG and oil boilers need additional safety checks on their fuel storage, bumping up their overall maintenance costs.
+Gas and electric boilers are often more straightforward to service, plus they often don't require as many specialist parts if there's an issue.
+Whereas LPG and oil boilers need additional safety checks on their fuel storage, which can increase their overall maintenance costs.

 Description Duration Average Cost